-- There will 7 CONNECT homework assignments dispersed throughout the semester (see schedule for dates).
-Each homework assignment will be weighted equally (1.75% eqch), regardless of the length of the assignment.
+- There will 8 CONNECT homework assignments dispersed throughout the semester (see schedule for dates).
+Each homework assignment will be weighted equally (1.5% each), regardless of the length of the assignment.
 The student will have a maximum of 2 attempts at each assignment. - The CONNECT assignments will be marked immediately and the student will receive their grade immediately.
-Corrections for the attempted assignment will be made available immediately for the student. - There will 6 Stock-Trak assignments dispersed throughout the semester (see schedule for dates).
-Each assignment will be worth 1.5% of the student's final grade, regardless of the length of the assignment. - The Stock-Trak assignments must be completed in accordance with rules set for each exercise. - All assignments must be completed before the expiration of the pre-set due date or the student will receive a mark of zero for any missed assignments.
+Corrections for the attempted assignment will be made available immediately for the student. - All assignments must be completed before the expiration of the pre-set due date or the student will receive a mark of zero for any missed assignments